Chimamanda Ngozi Adichie

 This same kind of leadership happens as Carmen dell’Orefice continues to grace catwalks, and wow audiences with her beautiful self.
 And the inspiration is not that I might dance this well or look this good at 85 – rather, will I bring my contribution with the same authenticity, passion, determination, grace and beauty?

-Michael Caine illustrates many of the same points.
+Michael Caine also illustrates a pattern of leadership through longevity.
 In the early 80’s he had decided to retire from acting, turned off by the prospect of no longer playing the romantic or heroic lead.
 He didn’t want to start playing people’s dads!
 So he found something else to do.
 What tempted him back into the limelight by a great script and the prospect of acting opposite Julie Walters in the film adaptation of Educating Rita.
 It showed that Michael Caine still had it.
 But one movie does not make a new career on its own.

 In the pause after Educating Rita some genius decided to film Michael doing something a lot of actors do in between seasons of acting work – giving masterclasses.
 Film producers watched Michael’s teaching and realised just how much Michael Caine still had to offer.
 His prior body of work was brought into sharper focus when producers watched Michael passing the baton on, Ironically they emphatically placed the baton back into Michael Caine’s hands in the very concrete form of 35 years’ continual supply of superb screenplays on which he could lavish his talents.
 Talent, availability, longevity and the creation of opportunities; there’s the formula!